Áron Csonka

-Áron Csonka (Арон Чонка; born 25 November 1976) is a politician in Serbia from the country's Hungarian national minority community.
-Since 2010, he has been the leader of the Democratic Fellowship of Vojvodina Hungarians (Vajdasági Magyarok Demokratikus Közössége, VMDK).
+Áron Csonka (Арон Чонка; born 25 November 1976) is a Serbian politician.
+An ethnic Hungarian, he has been the leader of the Democratic Fellowship of Vojvodina Hungarians (Vajdasági Magyarok Demokratikus Közössége, VMDK).
 He was a member of the Assembly of Vojvodina from 2016 to 2020.

 Early life and private career

 Csonka is a graduate of the University of Novi Sad's Faculty of Philosophy, holding a degree in Serbian language and literature.
 He was taught the Serbian language at the technical high school in Ada.

 Politician

 Early years (2000–10)

 Csonka was first elected to the Ada municipal assembly in the 2000 Serbian local elections, which the VMDK contested in a local alliance with other Hungarian parties and the Democratic Party (Demokratska stranka, DS).
 He was re-elected in the 2004 local elections, in which the VMDK ran its own list and won three mandates.
 He also ran for the Ada constituency seat in the 2004 Vojvodina provincial election and was defeated.

 The VMDK joined the Hungarian Coalition in 2008, and Csonka appeared in the lead position on the coalition's electoral list in Ada for the 2008 local elections.
 He was re-elected after the list won nine mandates.
 When the municipal assembly convened, he was chosen as its president (i.e., speaker) for the term that followed.
 Csonka also appeared on the Hungarian Coalition's lists in the 2008 Serbian parliamentary election and the 2008 Vojvodina provincial election, although he was not given a mandate at either level.